BlueWebber/css3d-cylinder/README.md

 ## A simple, light-weight and extensible web component

-This tool allows you to create n-sided cylinders with JS and CSS, no third-party packages used.
+This tool allows you to create n-faced cylinders with JS and CSS, no third-party packages used.
-The cylinders can have any number of sides, and can be horizontally or vertically oriented, however, each side of the cylinder must have an equal width (in case of a horizontally-oriented cylinder) or an equal height (in case of a vertically oriented cylinder).
+The cylinders can have any number of faces, can be dynamically sized or oriented, can be rotated or moved in any direction, and can easily be extended and overridden. however, each face of the cylinder must have an equal width (in case of a horizontally-oriented cylinder) or an equal height (in case of a vertically oriented cylinder).

 ## Installation